Last updated on March 9th, 2021

-Whether it’s a career that doesn’t inspires you, a man you still love but doesn’t return this love in a healthy way or friends who are no longer a match with your values, it’s not always easy to find the courage to leave a situation that doesn’t support you.
+Whether it’s a career that doesn’t inspire you, a man you still love but doesn’t return this love in a healthy way or friends who are no longer a match to your values, it’s not always easy to find the courage to leave a situation that doesn’t support you.

 Rationalizing the status quo, doubts about your ability to create a better situation, fear of the unknown can paralyze you and keep you stuck in a toxic situation even if deep down you know it’s time to break the cord.

 Here are 7 steps to build the courage to move on from any situation:

 No one likes to hear this, but the truth is that if you’re holding on to anything toxic in your life, something is not quite right with your self-esteem.